Academic Coordinator of Clinical Education, PTA ProgramApply Now

 - A minimum of an Associates of Physical Therapist Assistant; Masters or Doctorate degree in Physical Therapy preferred

-- A minimum of three (3) years of documented post-licensure full-time clinical experience and currently active in education or clinical practice, especially as applicable to clinical education.
+- A minimum of four (4) years of documented post-licensure full-time clinical experience and currently active in education or clinical practice, especially as applicable to clinical education.

 - A minimum of two years of experience as a Site Coordinator of Clinical Education (SCCE, formerly CCCE) or Clinical Instructor (CI) in physical therapy, or a minimum of two years of experience in teaching, curriculum development and administration in a PT or PTA program.